YSP Adventures into Sikhism

 Before entering the temple, the group took a moment to prepare their scarves and headwear.
 Upon seeing that some participants did not have the proper head attire, one Sikh gentleman freely offered black head covers and helped put them on.

 A young man named Amitoj explained the features of the building to the group and answered some questions about Sikhism.
-Then, a woman named Janit Singh joined the group and answered more questions in depth.
+Then, a man named Janit Singh joined the group and answered more questions in depth.
 Participants toured the building, enjoyed light refreshments in the dining area called the Langar Hall, and visited the prayer room called the Darbar Hall.
 Janit explained the two styles of prayer used during service: singing (Kirtan) and verbal recitation (Kartha) of their holy scriptures.
 Following the “Ardas,” or the concluding prayer, everyone enjoyed a vegetarian meal together in the Langar Hall.

 Throughout the day, the group learned many things about Sikhism, including the meaning of the Sikhism symbol, Khanda, which is made up of three swords and a circle.
 They also learned that when Sikhs greet one another, they put their hands together in front of them as if in prayer and say “Waheguru Ji Ka Khalsa, Waheguru Ji Ki Fateh,” meaning the Khalsa (pure people) belong to God and victory belongs to God.